whimsicalraps/Just-Friends/Just-Type.md

 * set the pitch in volts-per-octave
 * `V 0` / `0.0` is C3

-This command is useful along with voice & note control to introduce pitch changes while a note is decaying (*transient*), or without retriggering the cyclic envelope (*cycle*).
-Additionally it can be very useful where you are TRIGGERing the channels with CV pulses, but want to choose scales or chords digitally.
+This command is useful along with `VOX` & `NOTE` control to introduce pitch changes while a note is decaying (*transient*), or without retriggering the cyclic envelope (*cycle*).
+Additionally it can be very useful where you are *TRIGGER*ing the channels with CV pulses, but want to choose scales or chords digitally.

 ### Attuned Vibrations